sbhbenjamin/tp/docs/UserGuide.md

 ### 3.9 Sorting tasks: `sort`

-Sorts the tasks by the specified sort key and sort order and list them out.
+Harmonia allows you to sorts the tasks by the specified sort key and sort order and list them out.

 Format: `sort by/SORT_KEY in/SORT_ORDER`
 - `SORT_KEY` is the property of the task used for sorting.
 Currently, supported sort keys are: